aaarf404/Recipe-Rating-Prediction/README.md

 ## Final Model

-For the final model, we use seven numerical features, unchanged from our baseline model, that are likely to impact predicted rating: calories, total fat percentage daily value (PDV), sugar PDV, sodium PDV, protein PDV, saturated fat PDV, and carbohydrates PDV.
+For the final model, we use nine numerical features, **with two newly engineered features**, that are likely to impact predicted rating: calories, total fat percentage daily value (PDV), sugar PDV, sodium PDV, protein PDV, saturated fat PDV, carbohydrates PDV, **nutrition score**, and **caloric density**.
 These features were chosen because they reflect healthiness, dietary preferences, and perceived recipe quality, which can all affect user satisfaction.

 - "calories"